vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vc_windows.md

 - You are installing  a version of vSphere Integrated Containers that pre-dates 1.4.3.
 This procedure is not applicable to vSphere Integrated Containers 1.4.3 or later.
 In vSphere Integrated Containers 1.4.3 or later the plug-in is installed automatically.
 - The HTML5 plug-in requires vCenter Server 6.7 or vCenter Server 6.5.0d or later.
 The HTML5 plug-in does not function with earlier versions of vCenter Server 6.5.0.

   **IMPORTANT**: If you use vSphere 6.7 update 1 or later, you must use vSphere Integrated Containers 1.4.3 or later.
-Due to significant changes in the HTML5 vSphere Client in version 6.7 update 1, previous versions of the vSphere Integrated Containers plug-in for the vSphere Client do not work with that version.
+Due to significant changes in the HTML5 vSphere Client in version 6.7 update 1, previous versions of the vSphere Integrated Containers plug-in for the vSphere Client might not work with that version.
+Only version 1.4.3 has been verified with vSphere 6.7 update 1.
 - The vCenter Server instance on which to install the plug-in runs on Windows.
 If you are running a vCenter Server appliance instance, see [Manually Install the Client Plug-In on a vCenter Server Appliance](plugins_vcsa.md).
 - Log in to the Windows system on which vCenter Server is running.
 You must perform all of the steps in this procedure on this Windows system.